asseco-voice/laravel-open-api/README.md

 # Laravel OpenApi generator

-This package provides painless OpenApi YAML generation from existing routes.
+This package provides painless OpenApi YML generation from existing routes.

 The idea is to have as little work to do as possible in order to generate the API documentation, so the package will try to assume a lot of things such as